 - Do you want glass panels?
 If so, does the door come with insulated glass options?

-Step Five: Choose the Right Entry Door Color for Your Home
+Step Five: Choose the Right Front Door Color for Your Home

 After choosing a material for your replacement door, you’ll also have to select a color, which can be just as difficult.
 Your options here are essentially limitless, but you can break down your choices into categories that include Earth tones, bright colors, hot colors, and cold colors.
 Again, the style and design of your house should provide you with guidance here: a hot pink door might not work with the rustic log cabin, but it could be a perfect complement to a modern house with dark steel siding.
 Here are some classic style and color combinations: